AI Search Engines and Their Marketing Relevance

 Tracking Performance in AI

-• Referral Traffic: Check analytics for visits attributed to Bing chat, ChatGPT plugins, or other AI-driven referrals.
+- AI Referral Traffic and Conversions: Check analytics for visits attributed to Bing chat, ChatGPT plugins, or other AI-driven referrals.

 Where AI Search Takes Us Next